Horizontal vs. Vertical Exhaustion of Insurance: Priority of Coverage and Settlement for Below Policy Limits

 - When additional insured coverage involves both primary and excess policies, what are the best strategies for resolving vertical vs. horizontal exhaustion?

-- How can counsel resolve issues that arise between the excess carrier and primary carrier when the primary carrier settles for less than the policy limits?
+- How can counsel resolve issues that arise between the insured, the excess carrier, and primary carrier when the primary carrier settles for less than the policy limits?

 Saxe Doernberger & Vita